schiphol-ac/code-challenge-testing/README.md

 We would prefer to receive a link to a private repository or the project archived in an email.

+## What we expect from you
+We are especially curious about how you came to your solution and what your motivation is for a specific solution.
+Please comment on your own code inline or use the `feedback.md` in the root of the folder.

 ## Run tests
 You can run the E2E tests following these steps:
 ```